Some Background Information

 (To determine your BMI, take your weight in pounds, divide by your height in inches squared, then multiply by 703.
 For example, if we take someone who is 5’5” (65”) and 130#, BMI = 130/(65×65) x 703, this equals 21.6, putting BMI in the normal range, with a recommended weight gain of 25-35 pounds.)

 REMEMBER: Every woman and each pregnancy is VERY different.
-These are recommendations and guidelines only.
+These are recommendations and guidelines only to have the best prenatal nutrition.
 Your doctor will help in determining if your weight gain is appropriate.

 Yes, I have had the above facts memorized for years, and answered those